Local Deployment

 Need Help?

-If you encounter issues during your clawdbot setup, our team offers professional deployment services.
+If you encounter issues during your openclaw setup, our team offers professional deployment services.
 Contact us for personalized assistance.

 Conclusion

-Setting up Clawdbot on Mac Mini provides an excellent balance of performance, efficiency, and reliability.
-With Apple Silicon's powerful architecture and low power consumption, your Mac Mini can run Clawdbot 24/7 without significant electricity costs.
+Setting up Openclaw on Mac Mini provides an excellent balance of performance, efficiency, and reliability.
+With Apple Silicon's powerful architecture and low power consumption, your Mac Mini can run Openclaw 24/7 without significant electricity costs.

-For users who prefer cloud hosting or need more scalability, check our VPS Deployment Guide for alternative clawdbot installation options.
+For users who prefer cloud hosting or need more scalability, check our VPS Deployment Guide for alternative openclaw installation options.